"Great Trails for a Greater Lanark County"

 We've grown quite a bit since then and have reached a critical mass that it makes sense that we start our own organization.
 That's how the Lanark County Mountain Bike Association (LCMBA) came to be in early 2019.

-We are now the winter of 2020/21 in the middle of a strange time of Covid-19 and social distancing.
-Over the spring and summer, responsibility for the trails will shift from MVT/OMBA to the LCMBA.
-You have started to see a transition which will continue over the next little while with new signs going up, same great trails and all the same great trail users are welcome though so don't worry.
+We are now the Spring of 2023 hopefully we are over the strange times of Covid-19 lockdowns and social distancing.
+We suggested that over the spring and summer of 2021, responsibility for the trails would shift from MVT/OMBA to the LCMBA.
+This transition stalled as a result of the pandemic but we hope to resurrect the initiative in 2023, same great trails and all the same great trail users are welcome though so don't worry.